 3. Hood Struts That Fail and Then, Work Again

-Finally, hood struts that appear to fail, work, and then for some unexplainable reason, fail again should be considered due for replacement.
+Finally, hood struts that appear to fail, work, and then for some unexplainable reason, fail again should be prime replacement candidates and considered due for replacement as soon as it’s practical.

-My experience with (and resulting theory) of this sort of erratic behavior is that when warm, the failing seal ‘rejuvenates’ itself sort of and the less than-pressurized gas takes some sort of ‘boost’ from the heat and then attempts to behave as though all is well (doesn’t make much sense, I know.
+My experience with – and resulting theory of this sort of erratic behavior is that when warm, the failing seal ‘rejuvenates’ itself sort of and the less than-pressurized gas takes some sort of ‘boost’ from the heat and then attempts to behave as though all is well (‘basic thinking’, I know.
 This is simply what I experienced and haven’t bothered too much with thinking about it).

-This is especially true with a hot engine from a long trip and the entire bay basked in heat.
+This is especially true with a hot engine from a long trip when the entire bay is properly basked in engine heat.

-Be wary of such sudden sorting of themselves, however: I’ve had a hood strut come on my head when I was trying to run some inspections under the hood.
-Learn from my experience and do not be deceived that a hood strut that has failed will magically work again with a replacement.
+Be wary of such sudden sorting of themselves, however: I’ve had a hood strut come on my head when I was trying to run some inspections under the hood because I had wrongly believed that it had somehow sorted itself.
+Learn from my experience and do not be deceived into believing that a failed hood strut will magically work again without a replacement.

-Struts that are in perfect working condition will have the pressure in their cylinders resist even a push of the vehicle on semi-decent roads.
-If for any reason the hood now comes down before the time you had appointed for it, and then, appears to fix this erratic behavior on its own again, you’re certain to be looking for a replacement sooner than later.
+Struts in perfect working condition will have the pressure in their cylinders resist even gravity’s pull on semi-decent roads, if open, and the vehicle driven for any reason.
+If, for any reason, the hood now comes down before the time you had appointed for it, and then appears to fix this erratic behavior on its own again, you’re better off looking for a replacement soon.

 Why Hood Struts Fail

-Hood struts are wear-and-tear items much like the regular struts on your suspension.
-Accordingly thus, after a plethora of opening and closing of the hood, the pressure the gas in the strut’s chambers ensures is lost, usually due to a seal that has failed.
+Hood struts are wear-and-tear items, much like the regular struts on your suspension.
+Accordingly, after a plethora of opening and closing of the hood, the seal fails, and the pressure of the gas in the strut’s chambers is lost as a result of the compromised, aging seal.

 Tools and Duration of Changing the Hood Strut on a Lexus ES330

-DIY is fun and the idea of riding in the vehicle you repair yourself is quite intoxicating.
-However, without tools, at least, basic tool, this process can be a pain in the butt and a major challenge.
+DIY is fun, and the idea of riding in the vehicle you repair yourself is quite intoxicating.
+However, without tools, at least, basic tools, this process can be a pain in the butt and a major challenge.

-This is why it is very important that this section exists.
-Outlined below are thus the tools needed for this task.
+This is why it’s very important that this is shared.
+Outlined below are the tools needed for this task.

 Tools